Personal, Social, Health Economic Education (PSHEE) at Trinity School

-At Trinity, PSHCE is taught through a personalised curriculum that is carefully tailored to meet the needs of our children.
-Our Curriculum Drivers - Aspirations, Health and Well Being, Diversity - are embedded in the teaching of PSHCE.
+At Trinity, PSHEE is taught through a personalised curriculum that is carefully tailored to meet the needs of our children.
+Our Curriculum Drivers - Aspirations, Health and Well Being, Diversity - are embedded in the teaching of PSHEE.
 We celebrate the diverse nature of Britain and reinforce fundamental British values.
 In all classes, we use provide explorative lessons which promote discussion and debate where children learn the vocabulary needed to speak and write in a way that enables them to communicate their ideas and opinions.

-Online Safety features strongly in the teaching and learning of PSHCE.
+Online Safety features strongly in the teaching and learning of PSHEE.
 We educate our children on how to stay safe online and where to go to for help should they need it.
 We recognise that social media is a huge part of children’s lives.
 Therefore, we address issues surrounding online activity and teach children what to do if they are presented with negative experiences online which may include cyber bullying, body image or being asked about personal information.

-Metacognition also forms part of PSHCE education at Trinity.
+Metacognition also forms part of PSHEE education at Trinity.
 We teach children to believe that they can achieve their goals, both academic and personal.
 We give children the tools they need to recover from setbacks and challenging periods in their lives.
 We help them develop self-esteem and a positive attitude of themselves alongside nurturing personal attributes including kindness, integrity, generosity, and honesty which we believe at Trinity is key in enabling all children to develop the resilience and character they need to become happy, successful and productive members of our community and society.